 - Mustard Oil.
 Substitute With Avocado Oil or Ghee.

-- Paneer.
+- Paneer - Read my notes in the previous section.
 Now a days skimmed milk paneer is also available in the markets but I recommend choosing full fat paneer.
 It adds a creaminess to the dish.
 Since we are not adding nuts and just 1 tablespoon of cream in the recipe, soft, milky full fat paneer really makes it taste yummy.

 - Kasuri Methi / Kasoori Methi - Are super fragrant, dried fenugreek leaves.
-Fenugreek leaves are used as a finishing herb as well as in marinades and they impart aroma and unique taste to many punjabi dishes.
+In north indian curies, fenugreek leaves are used as a finishing herb.
+They are also added to marinades to they impart aroma and unique taste.
 You can easily find them online or in indian stores.
 I use Peacock brand.
 A little kasuri methi goes a long way and unfortunately there is no substitute.
 Simply leave them out if you cannot find.

 - Heavy Cream.
 You need just 1 or 2 tablespoon.
 You can skip it if you wish.